 Alumni Executive Council Members

-Gretchen Kyrtiz Bates '82, P'20 and her husband, Stephen, have three children: Joshua, 31, who is gainfully employed in the Boston area; Charlie, who sadly, and unexpectedly, passed away from SUDEP in 2011 at the age of 23 after battling uncontrolled epilepsy and autism; and Charlotte, who will be graduating from St. Lawrence in 2020.
+Gretchen Kyrtiz Bates '82, P'20 and her husband, Stephen, have three children: Joshua, 31, who is gainfully employed in the Boston area; Charlie, who sadly, and unexpectedly, passed away from SUDEP in 2011 at the age of 23 after battling uncontrolled epilepsy and autism; and Charlotte, who graduated from St. Lawrence in 2020.
 Gretchen continues to be involved in numerous charities, mainly focused on special needs, veterans, and the arts.
 She has also served St. Lawrence as a member of the Parents Committee and as a Saints Network event volunteer.
 After St. Lawrence and before children, Gretchen worked for Sebree Gallery and The Nelson-Atkins Museum of Art in Kansas City.
 Over the years, she has held numerous positions in her husband's contract manufacturing company.
 She enjoys time with family, friends, skiing, tennis, golf, and is excited to be a member of the Alumni Council and help carry on the mission of St. Lawrence.

-Lauren Bennett '11* an ordained minister with Metropolitan Community Churches where she serves as Associate Pastor at MCC Greater St. Louis.
+Lauren Bennett '11 is an ordained minister with Metropolitan Community Churches where she serves as Associate Pastor at MCC Greater St. Louis.
 In addition, Lauren co-directs MCC’s General Conference, retreats, and other events for the denomination.
 Coming from a community organizing background, she is particularly passionate about working with the crucified of our time for liberation from systems of oppression.
 While at St. Lawrence, she studied abroad in Rouen, France, served as the President of Chi Omega, and worked as a Community Mentor, among other activities.
 She graduated with honors in Global Studies with minors in French and Economics and holds an MDiV from Wesley Theological Seminary in Washington, DC.
 As a proper native Seattleite, she loves hiking, reading, drinking coffee, and spending time with her fiancé AhSa-Ti and son Ahmmit.

-David V. Boyer '62* majored in Chemistry and was a member of the chemistry and psychology honorary societies at St. Lawrence.
+David V. Boyer '62 majored in Chemistry and was a member of the chemistry and psychology honorary societies at St. Lawrence.
 He continued his college studies at the University of Kentucky and University of Rochester, earning a MS in Chemistry and Chemical Engineering.
 David spent 35 years working in chemical manufacturing with Eastman Chemical and taught chemistry at Monroe Community College in Rochester.
-He is involved in youth sports coaching and served as a scout boy scout master.
+He is involved in youth sports coaching and served as a boy scout master.

-Jeffery Byrne '74* lives with his wife, Nevenka in Lake Placid, NY.
-Jeff retired in 2019 as Senior Vice President of the New York State Olympic Regional Development Authority.
+Jeffery Byrne '74 lives with his wife, Nevenka, in Lake Placid, NY.
+Jeff retired in 2019 as Senior Vice President of the New York State Olympic Regional Development Authority (ORDA).
 Over the 21 years with ORDA his duties included oversight of Whiteface, Gore and Belleayre ski areas.
 Additionally, he was involved with Corporate Development, Events, Marketing, Safety and Communications.
 During that time the events included: US Ski Team Gold Cup, the Winter Goodwill Games, ESPN Great Outdoor Games, World Cups in Freestyle Skiing, Bobsled/Skeleton, Luge, Biathlon, US Alpine Nationals, NorAm Alpine Championships, Short Track Speed Skating, Stars on Ice, NCAA and USCSA National Alpine Championships and numerous other international, national, regional and local competitions.
-Prior to ORDA Jeff worked ten years with Special Olympics International in Denver and Washington, DC as the Alpine Director, then the Winter Sports Director.
+Prior to ORDA, Jeff worked for ten years with Special Olympics International in Denver and Washington, DC as the Alpine Director, then the Winter Sports Director.
 After graduating in ’74 from SLU, Jeff worked at the Darrow School, Northwood School and Carrabassett Valley Academy as a teacher, coach and administrator.
-At St Lawrence, his major was Government and he was active in Soccer, Skiing and Whitewater Kayaking.
+At St. Lawrence, his major was Government and he was active in Soccer, Skiing and Whitewater Kayaking.
 He returned to SLU ten years ago to participate in the Laurentians in Residence program and for the past seven years has been part of the LINC mentorship program through Career Services.
 Jeff also volunteered his time with Special Olympics World Winter Games as the Technical Delegate, the US Ski and Snowboard Association as a consultant for Club Certification and the North American Police Ski Championships.
 He enjoys biking, skiing, kayaking and hiking.

 Anne Ferris Cassidy '74 earned a B.A. at St. Lawrence with a multi-field major in radio/television and speech.
 She was active at KSLU and The Gridiron.
 She participated in CDC's tutoring outreach efforts with an eight child family in Hermon.
 Anne began her working life in Macy's Executive Training Program.
 After more than a decade in Macy stores, she pivoted to the non-profit world.
 She was an active volunteer at Earthplace in Westport, Connecticut, culminating with a successful building campaign.
 Anne then returned to the business world as a paralegal.
 After 25 years, she is now the most senior real estate paralegal at Pullman & Comley, LLC in Westport.
-Since leaving St. Lawrence, Anna has been an active alumna, participating in regional alumni events.
-She has been a reunion class co-chair, is a co-chair of the Laurentians Give Committee and is a member of the Manley Society.
+Since leaving St. Lawrence, Anne has been an active alumna, participating in regional alumni events.
+She has been a reunion class co-chair, co-chair of the Laurentians Give Committee, and is a member of the Manley Society.
 Anne lives in Norwalk, Connecticut with her husband Ray.